An immersive installation exploring toxicity, liminality and displacement as held in our built and unbuilding environment.

-Dancer Nicole Vivian Watson and musicians Adam Denton created a site responsive performance, their visceral, immediate yet deeply considered work drew from project narratives and their own unearthing.
+Dancer NICOLE VIVIEN WATSON and musicians ADAM DENTON created a site responsive performance – their visceral, immediate yet deeply considered work drew from project narratives and their own unearthing.
 The event was live broadcasted to Northern Charter, an arts venue located in the cultural sector also slated for demolition.

-The performance, installations and demolition will be recorded and exhibited as a part of a series of events, discussions and screenings at the Star and Shadow in June.
-The series, programmed by Knox in partnership with Star and Shadow and Newbridge Project, will facilitate dialogue about toxic histories, those hidden and revealed; the way artists inhabit liminal spaces both physically and societally; and the external and internal structures we construct to create a sense of belonging – the rituals, structures and objects that tether us to our past and act as maps to chart our way forward.
+Knox facilitated a dialogue about toxic histories, those hidden and revealed; the way artists inhabit liminal spaces both physically and societally; and the external and internal structures we construct to create a sense of belonging – the rituals, structures and objects that tether us to our past and act as maps to chart our way forward.

 This project was funded by Arts Council England.
 It is supported by Star and Shadow, NewBridge Project, Northern Charter and Calmont Group.